 Lunch at Adelaide Central Market

-Grab a bite to eat at Adelaide Central Market – the heart of Adelaide’s foodie culture.
+Adelaide Central Market: Grab a bite in the heart of Adelaide’s foodie culture.
 Choose from a range of cafes or pick up some produce for a picnic at its many fromageries, patisseries, fruit and vegetable stalls and artisan producers.

 Meander through the market and then make your way back to the hotel to freshen up before dinner